 Below is a list of organizations that are important to us.
 We hope you enjoy learning about these organizations and the wonderful services each provides to the community.

 As personal injury attorneys Matt Casey and Matt Devoti have seen, far too often, the devastating effects of distracted driving.
 In 2014, feeling compelled to do something about this epidemic, Matt and Matt partnered with the Injury Board’s 60 For Safety program called EndDD.org (End Distracted Driving).
 Each year, they deliver this powerful presentation, free of charge, to high school students throughout metropolitan St. Louis and southeastern Missouri.
 The presentation is designed to educate young drivers on the importance of recognizing and eliminating distractions while driving.
-To date, they have delivered the presentation to over 4,500 students at nine area high schools.
+To date, they have delivered the presentation to over 5,000 students at nine area high schools.
+They recently expanded their audience by offering an adult version of the presentation, which can be given in corporate settings.

 Matt Devoti is an active member of St. Gabriel Catholic Church and School in south St. Louis City.
 He has served on the Stewardship Committee, the ACTS Team and the school auction committee.
 He previously coached his daughter’s St. Gabriel softball team and currently serves as assistant coach for his son’s St. Gabriel baseball team.